-A Grade Ahead’s academy prices also vary from location.
-The current range is as low as $80 per subject per month (with some discounts offered) to up to $ with the average price being about $110 per subject per month.
-Registration fees are no more than $50 per family, and often a discount is offered to waive that as an incentive to sign up.
+A Grade Ahead’s academy prices also vary by location.
+The current prices begin at $80 per subject per month (with some discounts offered), and the average price is approximately $110 per subject per month.
+Registration fees are no more than $50 per family, but it’s common to find some discounts to bring that down even further.

 The two programs are comparable on price—so it comes down to value.
 What elements are you looking for most in an academic enrichment program?
 Here’s a visual look at a comparison between the two franchise models: